andrashann/gpxslicer/README.md

 Detailed documentation of these functions can be found in the code.

+## Contributing

+Issue submissions and pull requests are welcome.
+Simple fixes do not require an issue to be submitted, however, do submit one if your pull request includes a lot of changes or new features.

 ## More info

 Read more about this package, including the motivation to write it [on my blog](https://hann.io/articles/2020/introducing-gpxslicer/).